jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 4. Add washer water supply and drain.
 5. Installation drawings for washer and dryer are available showing recommended water supply, drain and dryer vent locations.
-6. Replace inside door with barn door or pocket door.
-Wall depth may be sufficient for pocket door.